-- 1. Remove the flue gas sampling plug from the flue collector sump, accessible from the front of the boiler and insert the combustion analyser probe in the flue at the analysis point . - 2.
+- 1. Remove the flue gas sampling plug from the flue elbow accessible through the control panel and insert the combustion analyser probe in the flue at the analysis point shown in figure 8.6.3 - 2.
 Ensure that an insertion distance of 50mm is set on the combustion analyser probe.